FooBarShebang/statistics_lib/Documents/Tests/TE000_library_test_report.md

 **Expected result:** The dependencies check script (module) is present and it detects the missing dependencies, too old versions as well as improper or too old Python interpreter version.
 If this script does not detect problems, the library should operate as designed.

 **Test steps:** Install the library on different PCs using different OS.
 Run the check module [check_dependencies.py](../../check_dependencies.py).
 If missing dependencies or improper Python version is detected take the corrective actions.
 When the dependencies check has passed - try to work with the library, e.g. retrieve some data from the DPG.
 See also [tested_OS](./tested_OS.md).
+Findings: the wheel / egg distribution package installation via *pip* tool picks up the dependencies from the respective repository for the requested Python version, and reports the problem, when it is unable to find a dependecy (missing).
+The script *check_dependencies.py* included into the library successfully detects missing dependencies and checks the used Python interpreter version.

-**Test result:** PASS / FAIL
+**Test result:** PASS

 ---